brainboxemb/2026-006-02.cad.HUB75-display-case/README.md

 ### Concept

-V1.1 takes a different approach to the complete display case rather than only changing individual brackets.
+V1.1 continues the complete V1.0 display-case design, but changes the upper construction and carry structure.

-The lower storage section remains approximately **110 mm deep**, while the upper display section is reduced to approximately **60 mm deep**.
-The side walls use 18 mm plywood and transition between the deeper end zones and the slimmer central display section with an R20 routed-style profile.
+The lower storage section remains approximately **110 mm deep**, while the upper display section is reduced to approximately **60 mm deep** through the central section.
+The side walls use 18 mm plywood and retain deeper end zones with 30 mm straight sections and R20 concave transitions toward the slimmer middle section.

-A visible **Ø22 mm beech roundwood structure** runs around the upper display section:
+The removable top panel follows the same shape language, with deeper end zones and concave R20 transitions toward the 60 mm central section.

+The V1.0 front panel, lower storage layout, HUB75 frame, clamps, rear panel, inserts, corner brackets, feet and other applicable configuration options are retained in V1.1.

+The V1.0 top-handle construction has been removed from V1.1 and replaced by a visible **Ø22 mm roundwood carry structure** consisting of:

 - one vertical roundwood rail at each side;
 - one horizontal roundwood rail across the top;
 - separate blind printed sockets for the vertical and horizontal rails;
 - upper vertical sockets attached to the plywood side walls;
-- mirrored lower sockets attached at the lower end of the upper side walls;
+- mirrored lower sockets at the lower end of the upper side walls;
-- horizontal sockets attached to an 18 mm plywood cross member under the removable top;
+- horizontal sockets attached to an 18 mm plywood cross member below the removable top;
 - two additional center supports between the horizontal rail and the cross member.

 The removable top is not intended to carry the lifting load.
-The carry structure instead transfers its load into the plywood side walls and the upper cross member.
+The carry structure transfers its load into the plywood side walls and the upper cross member.

 The current V1.1 model deliberately keeps the vertical and horizontal socket modules as separate printed parts.
 Their exact geometry, fastening and print orientation still need to be refined after the overall construction concept has been validated.